Filler Words §

 - adverbs are better if you have:

-do X in a Y way
+do X in a Y way.
+Simply say do X Y-ily.

 - prefer not to start a sentence with an adverb.